Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Introduction

-\paragraph*{Contributions.} The main contributions of this paper can be summarized as follows. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We propose a new method for MTL and MDL, called factorized tensor networks (FTN), that adds task/domain-specific low-rank tensors to shared weights. \item We demonstrate that by using a fraction of additional parameters per task/domain, FTNs can achieve similar performance as the single-task/domain methods. \item Our proposed FTNs can be viewed as a plug-in module that can be added to any pretrained network and layer.
-We have shown this by extending FTNs to transformer-based architectures. \item We performed empirical analysis to show that the FTNs enable flexibility by allowing us to vary the rank of the task-specific tensors according to the problem complexity. \end{itemize}
+A prior work, TAPS \cite{wallingford2022task}, differentially learns which layers of a pre-trained network to adapt for a downstream task/domain by learning an indicator function.
+The network uses adapted weights instead of pre-trained weights if the indicator score is above a certain threshold.
+This typically involves adapting high-parameterized layers closer to the classifier/head, which uses significantly more parameters than our FTN method.
+Existing parameter-efficient MTL/MDL methods \cite{mallya2018piggyback, mallya2018packnet, li2016revisiting} introduce small task/domain-specific parameters while others \cite{zhang2020side, guo2019spottune} add many parameters to boost the performance irrespective of the task complexity.
+In our work, we demonstrate the flexibility of FTNs by selecting the rank according to the complexity of the task.
+Other approaches like RCM \cite{kanakis2020reparameterizing} adapt incrementally to new tasks by reparameterizing the convolutional layer into task-shared and task-specific parameters.
+However, unlike FTN this architecture shows limitations in adapting based on the complexity of the tasks and performs subpar along performance and parameters.
+We demonstrate the effectiveness of our method using different MTL and MDL datasets. \paragraph*{Contributions.} The main contributions of this paper are as follows. \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We propose a new method for MTL and MDL, called factorized tensor networks (FTN), that adds task/domain-specific low-rank tensors to shared weights.
+FTNs can achieve similar performance as the single-task/domain methods while using a fraction of additional parameters. \item Our proposed method utilizes tensor-factorization and demonstrates superior parameter-efficiency compared to matrix factorization methods such as LoRA \cite{hu2021lora} or indicator based adaptation methods such as TAPS \cite{wallingford2022task}. \item Our proposed FTNs can be viewed as a plug-in module that can be added to any pretrained network and layer.
+We have shown this by extending FTNs to transformer-based architectures. \item We performed empirical analysis to show that the FTNs enable flexibility by allowing us to vary the rank of the task-specific tensors based on the problem complexity. \end{itemize}

-\paragraph*{Limitations.} In our experiments, we used a fixed rank for each layer.
-In principle, we can adaptively select the rank for different layers to further reduce the parameters.
-MTL/MDL models often suffer from task interference or negative transfer learning when multiple conflicting tasks are trained jointly.
-Our method can have similar drawbacks as we did not investigate which tasks/domains should be learned jointly.
-A shared backbone requires a single forward pass for all tasks while our proposed FTN would require as many forward passes as the number of tasks.
-Branched and tree-structures can enable different tasks to share several layers and reduce latency.